nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * Errors are never thrown by the programmer explicitly.
 They are thrown by the JVM automatically upon encountering serious issues (ex : OutOfMemoryError or StackOverflowError).
 They do not necessarily indicate a programming bug.
 * RuntimeExceptions such as NullPointerException, IndexOutOfBoundsException indicate that there is a coding error in the program.
 Ideally, instead of catching the exception, code should be fixed.
 * A NullPointerException will be thrown if the expression given to the throw statement results in a null pointer.
+* "You are throwing a 'checked' exception and there is no try or catch block, or a throws clause.
+So it will not compile."

 #### `import`